NOAA-RDHPCS/noaa-rdhpcs.github.io/CODE_STYLE.md

   And some text.
 ```

-If you need more than heading level 4 (i.e. H5 or H6), then you should consider
+If you need more than heading level 4 (that is, H5 or H6), then you
-creating a new document.
+should consider creating a new document.

 There should be only one H1 in a document.